gpeterson406/Greenwood_Book/_book/01-preface.md

 ##  8.17 9.78  10.47 11.27 14.03 10.58613 1.387414 31       0
 ```

-\indent Statisticians (and other scientists) are starting to use these methods
+\indent Statisticians (and other scientists) are starting to use R Markdown and similar methods
 because they provide what is called "Reproducible
 research" [@Gandrud2015] where all the code and output it produced are
 available in a single place.
 This allows different researchers to run and verify
-results or the original researchers to revisit their earlier work at a later
+results (so "reproducible results") or the original researchers to revisit their earlier work at a later
 date and recreate all their results exactly.
 Scientific publications are currently
 encouraging researchers to work in this way and may someday require it.
-In this
-book, we focus on the R code and show the results from running it, but you may
-want to consider exploring these alternative options.
-Ask your instructor to show
-you this way of working and see if you like it better than copying and pasting everything.
+The term ***reproducible*** can also be related to whether repeated studies get the same result (also called ***replication***) - further discussion of these terms and the implications for scientific research are discussed in Chapter XX.

+\indent In order to get some practice using R Markdown, there are two options.
+First, try to create a sample document in this format using File -> New File -> R Markdown...
+Choose a title for your file and select the "Word" option.
+This will create a new file in the XXX window.
+Save that file to your computer.
+Then you can use the "Knit" button to have RStudio run the code and create a word document with the results.
+R Markdown documents contain basically two components, "code chunks" that contain your code and places where you can write descriptions and interpretations of those results.
+The code chunks can be inserted using the "Insert" button and select the "R" option.
+Then write your code in between the ```{r} and ``` lines.
+Once you do this, you can test your code using the triangle on the right side of the code chunk to run that chunk.
+Keep your write up outside of these code chunks.
+Once you think your code and writing is done, you can use the "Knit" button to try to compile the file.
+As you are learning, you may find this challenging, so start with trying to review the sample document and

 \indent Finally, when you are done with your work and attempt to exit out of RStudio,
 it will